 Interrogative Adverbs Can Also Be Used in Indirect QuestionsInterrogative adverbs are also used in indirect questions.

 An indirect question is a question embedded inside a statement (i.e., a declarative sentence ending typically in a period (full stop) or another question (i.e., an interrogative sentence ending in a question mark).

 Examples (interrogative adverb shaded):

 - She asked where you were going.
-(This is an example of an interrogative adverb being used in an indirection question in a declarative sentence.)
+(This is an example of an interrogative adverb being used in an indirect question in a declarative sentence.)

 - Did she ask where you were going?
-(This is an example of an interrogative adverb being used in an indirection question in a interrogative sentence, i.e., another question.)
+(This is an example of an interrogative adverb being used in an indirect question in an interrogative sentence, i.e., another question.)